jgyates/genmon/README.md

      sudo apt-get install python-serial

+* [pytz](https://pypi.python.org/pypi/pytz) - Helper library for timezone parsing, which is used for determining Daylight Savings Time.

+This can installed via the following command:

+     sudo pip install pytz

 * [configparser](https://docs.python.org/3/library/configparser.html) - used for parsing configuration file

 This can be installed via the following command: